kritomas/Programo/README.md

 </configuration>
 ```

 Then, you need to setup the database.
-Login with your database management studio of choice, and run `setup.sql`.
+Log into an **empty** database (no tables whatsoever) with your database management studio of choice, and run `setup.sql`.

 The program can then be run from the terminal.